Sunday, August 24, 2008

 Zero Zip Nada

-As mentioned by dbradway in a comment to the previous post, today is the only day of the year that has never received any measureable rainfall in Hood River.
+As mentioned by @db in a comment to the previous post, today is the only day of the year that has never received any measureable rainfall in Hood River.
 I didn't notice this myself until last year (see here), and it looks like the record is going to hold for another year.

 Here's a screen shot from the Hood River Weather site today.
 Note the "Record Rain This Date" followed by "None Never".
 No Way, No How: